EMP23-Class/Assignment3/README.md

    A. If M is positive semidefinite (x'Mx >= 0 for all x), prove that (M+M')x = 0 whenever x'Mx = 0.

-   B. If z is a solution to LCP(M,q), with M positive semidefinite, prove that z+d is also a solution if
+   B. If z is a solution to LCP(M,q), with M positive semidefinite, prove that z+d is also a solution if and only if the following conditions hold:
       1.    z + d >= 0
       2. M(z+d) + q >= 0
       3.    q'd = 0
       4. (M + M')d = 0

 Make sure tests pass for problems (2-3).

 # Murty book